The Ministerial Conference on Global Open Data for Agriculture and Nutrition, in June 2017, Nairobi

 The need for African governments to effectively support the UN Sustainable Development Goal 2 – ending world hunger by 2030.

 In June 2017, GODAN convened a strategic partner event, the first ministerial network specifically focusing on open data for agriculture and nutrition: Ministerial Conference on Global Open Data for Agriculture and Nutrition, in Nairobi, Kenya.

 The event brought together several nations from the G77 to build efforts in Africa and the broader Global South, to ensure every country is producing the data needed to achieve the agriculture and nutrition security related goals in local, continental agendas and the 2030 Agenda.

 The outcome was a historic declaration from Kenya and 15 African Ministers from Sudan, Uganda, Ghana, Rwanda, Sierra Leone, the Republic of Congo and South Sudan, who committed to working together towards the development of a fully-fledged open data policy to support agriculture and nutrition.
-This pan-African collaboration is under the auspices of the African Union and is guided by the UN Comprehensive Africa Agriculture Development Programme (CAADP).
-It helps support Africa’s policy framework for agricultural transformation, wealth creation, food security and nutrition, economic growth and prosperity, and the Malabo Declaration.
+This pan-African collaboration is under the auspices of the African Union and is guided by the Comprehensive Africa Agriculture Development Programme (CAADP), an initiative established by the Australian assembly in 2003 which helps support Africa’s policy framework for agricultural transformation, wealth creation, food security and nutrition, economic growth and prosperity, and the Malabo Declaration.

 The sixteen article statement from the ministers calls for: